 Demand Management is the component of Project and Portfolio Management Center (PPM) that manages requests from creation to implementation.
 Each request is processed using a workflow that is represented graphically in the user interface.
 Demand Management provides tools and configurable processes to deal with these requests.
 Data is captured by prompting for process-specific information to ensure that the required information is collected and validated at the right time in the process.

 Demand Management can follow complex business rules by using different approval methods.
 Email and pager notifications can be generated as the request passes through the various workflow steps.
 Prioritization and delegation features allow requests to efficiently advance through the workflows applied to them, routing them to the relevant department, group, or individual.

 Where to start

 You can use Demand Management to submit several different types of requests, from simple software defect requests to project scope change requests.
-Create requests provides the details on how to create different types of requests.

 A Demand Management system is a request resolution system.
 The main components of a request resolution system are requests and workflows.